lushen124/Universal-FE-Randomizer/README.md

 * ~~Fixing world map sequences to be somewhat more accurate to a unit's class.~~ Done!
 * Allowing melee axes to gain range.
 * ~~Remove limitations on class randomization.~~ This is mostly resolved using a blacklist of characters and chapters which continue to limit class choices.
 All other characters and chapters are allowed to fully randomize classes.
-* Add random fun ASM changes (Ranging from streamlining changes like removing the need to stand adjacent to a unit for support, to infurating, like 1RN, or Thracia-style 1-99 HIT.)
+* Add random fun ASM changes (Ranging from streamlining changes like removing the need to stand adjacent to a unit for support, to infurating, ~~like 1RN~~, or Thracia-style 1-99 HIT.)

 ## Next Steps (Kind of in order)
 * ~~Add in FE6 support.~~ Done!